Crested auklet

 The crested auklet (Aethia cristatella) is a small seabird of the family Alcidae, distributed throughout the northern Pacific and the Bering Sea.
 The species feeds by diving in deep waters, eating krill and a variety of small marine animals.
 It nests in dense colonies of up to 1 million individuals in the Bering Sea and the Sea of Okhotsk.
 It often breeds in mixed-species colonies with the least auklet, a smaller congener.

 The species is known for its sexual ornaments, found in both males and females.
 These include colorful plumage with a forehead crest, a striking scent recalling citrus fruit, and a loud trumpet call, all of which appear to have evolved through sexual selection.
 The total population is around 6 million, almost half in North America.
 It is in general considered to be of least concern, though the Alaskan population faces additional threats from predation and oil spills.

 Taxonomy

 The crested auklet was first described as Alca cristatella in 1769 by the German zoologist Peter Simon Pallas.
-The specific epithet cristatella is New Latin for "little crested" from Latin cristatus "crested" or "plumed".
+The specific epithet cristatella is Neo-Latin for "little crested" from Latin cristatus "crested" or "plumed".
 It is now placed in the genus Aethia that was introduced by the German naturalist Blasius Merrem in 1788.
 The genus includes four auklet species.
 There are no recognised subspecies of the crested auklet.
-Within the genus. it is most closely related to the whiskered auklet (A. pygmaea).
+Within the genus, it is most closely related to the whiskered auklet (A. pygmaea).
 The family Alcidae consists of many species of shorebirds including other auklets (not in the genus Aethia), puffins, razorbills, guillemots, and murres.